openhab/openhab-android/docs/USAGE.md

 ## Multi server support

-Currently multi server support is still in development.
+When adding multiple servers to the app, there's always a primary and an active one.
+The active server is used for foreground operations, e.g. display the Sitemaps, and can be changed in the side menu.
+The primary server is used for all features that don't support multiple servers and can be changed in the settings.

 Features, that support multiple servers:
 * Display Sitemaps and HABPanel
-* Voice commands launched from in-app and from widgets
+* Voice commands launched from in-app (send to active server) and from widgets (send to primary server)
 * Show a list of recent notifications

 Features, that don't support multiple servers: